 Air Pistols & Revolvers - Pellets Jamming the Firing Mechanism

 A pellet jam in a revolver is a very rare event but it can happen.
-The most common causes of a jam of a pellet in a firing mechanism invariable applies to semi-automatic pistols, especially those with a blowback slide action.
+The most common causes of a jam of a pellet in a firing mechanism invariable applies to semi-automatic pistols, especially those with a blowback slide action during rapid fire.

 Causes: Setting aside fair wear and tear in the magazine and the loading mechanics, the most common cause is that the user tends to attempt to glean as much gas out of the CO2 capsule whereby there is a sharp power and velocity loss and the pellet is jammed against the loading section of the barrel.
 If a Umarex CO2 capsule, especially when used with a Umarex blowback slide action pistol, can deliver an expected 60 shots with a certain weight of pellet, then seriously consider replacing the CO2 capsule with a new one at around 50 shots and try and avoid mixing non branded CO2 capsules.
 It may seem a waste but a pellet jam could mean the gun has to go back to the dealer or manufacturer to be disassembled or is too expensive to repair.

 Pellet jams can also be caused by failing to maintain the gun properly by cleaning and oiling it.
 Revolvers are relatively easy to maintain as well as fixed slide pistols.
 Blowback slide pistols (some) can be field stripped to achieve cleaning and oiling of the slide and slide rail.
 The correct oils must be used as CO2 air weapons have silicone seals, metal to metal moving parts and in some cases, some plastic and composite bodies.
 If in doubt request assistance from a reputable dealer, who supplied the weapon.